Cosmology at the end of the world: Euclidean analysis - details

+But this equation can also be obtained by deriving equation (\ref{tautau}) and substituting again $r'$ with the right hand side of equation (\ref{tautau}).
+Therefore, if equation (\ref{tautau}) holds, the acceleration equation (\ref{acc}) is automatically fulfilled.

+The minimum radius $r_0$ is defined by the largest zero of the RHS of equation (\ref{tautau}), i.e. by the largest solution of the equation

+as discussed in Section \ref{euclsec}.
+For a vanishing tension, clearly $r_0=r_+$.
+Indeed, the two solutions of equation (\ref{ref1}) are $r_0^-=r_-$ and $r_0^+=r_+$, because $f(r_+)=f(r_-)=0$ by definition of horizon.
+Since $f(r)>0$ only when $r<r_-$ or $r>r_+$, for $0<T<1/L_{AdS}$ equation (\ref{ref1}) can have solutions only for $r<r_-$ or $r>r_+$.
+In particular, we note that $f(0)=\infty$ and $f(r_-)=0$, meaning that there is always a solution for $r<r_-$, which we label $r_0^-$.
+Additionally, given that $f(r_+)=0$ and $f(r)\sim r^2/L^2_{AdS}$ for $r\to\infty$, the condition $T<1/L_{AdS}$ guarantees that there is always a solution of equation (\ref{ref1}) for $r>r_+$ as well, that we label $r_0^+$.
+The latter is the largest solution, and is therefore the minimum radius of the brane $r_0$.
+We remark that, in the Euclidean picture, the brane always stays outside the event horizon.

-The minimum radius $r_0$ is defined by the largest zero of the RHS of equation (\ref{tautau}), as discussed in Section \ref{euclsec}.
-For a vanishing tension, clearly $r_0=r_+$, since $f(r_+)=0$ by definition of horizon.
-It is not difficult to show that for $d>2$ and a critical brane, i.e. for $T=T_{crit}=1/L_{AdS}$, the equation $f(r)=T^2r^2$ can be solved analytically, leading to two solutions $r_0^+>r_+$ and $r_0^-<r_-$, and therefore $r_0=r_0^+>r_+$.
-A numerical evaluation shows that for $0<T<T_{crit}$ the latter property still holds.
-The ratio $r_0/r_+$ increases when the tension increases.
-In particular, if the black hole is big (meaning $r_+\gg L_{AdS}$), it is possible to obtain a very large ratio $r_0/r_+$ by approaching the critical value of the tension (see Figure \ref{fig3}(b)).
-If the black hole is small, the ratio is never large, preventing, as we observed, gravity localization on the brane.
+A numerical evaluation shows that the ratio $r_0/r_+$ increases when the tension increases.
+In particular, if the black hole is big (meaning $r_+\gg L_{AdS}$), it is possible to obtain a very large ratio $r_0/r_+$ by approaching the critical value of the tension (see Figure \ref{fig3} panel (b)).
+If the black hole is small, the ratio is never large, preventing gravity localization on the brane.

-Since we are interested in time-symmetric solutions, we can require the brane to reach its minimum radius for $\tau=\pm\beta/2$, defining $r_0=r(\tau=\pm\beta/2)$.
+Since we are interested in time-symmetric solutions with a positive-tension brane, we can require the brane to reach its minimum radius for $\tau=\pm\beta/2$, defining $r_0=r(\tau=\pm\beta/2)$.
 Up to a constant $\beta/2$ (which cancels out when adding up the Euclidean times necessary for the expanding and the contracting phases), the brane locus is given by

 The total Euclidean time necessary for the brane to go from $r=r_0$ to $r=\infty$, i.e. to cover half of its trajectory, is

 The Euclidean preparation time $\tau_0$ is given by the residual Euclidean periodicity: